QuenumGerald/eliza-dao/README.md

 # ElizaDAO

+⚠️ **IMPORTANT: This is a private project, not open source.
+All rights reserved.** ⚠️

 ElizaDAO is an autonomous AI agent that manages a Decentralized Autonomous Organization (DAO) on Arbitrum.
 Built with ElizaOS, it can analyze the DAO's state, make governance proposals, and automatically distribute annual grants.

+## Current Status

+This project is under active development.
+Upcoming implementations include:
+- Advanced decision-making algorithms for treasury management
+- Additional governance strategies
+- Enhanced community interaction features
+- Integration with other DeFi protocols
+- Custom voting mechanisms
+- Extended plugin system

 ## Features